freqtrade/freqtrade/docs/sandbox-testing.md

 >or as a direct link: https://public.sandbox.pro.coinbase.com/profile/api

 Ensure **view** and **trade**  are "checked" and sumbit your 2Fa
-- COPY AND PASTE THE PASSPHRASE into a notepade this will be needed later
+- **Copy and paste the Passphase** into a notepade this will be needed later
-- COPY AND PASTE THE API SECRET popup into a notepad this will needed later
+- **Copy and paste the API Secret** popup into a notepad this will needed later
-- COPY AND PASTE THE API KEY into a notepad this will needed later
+- **Copy and paste the API Key** into a notepad this will needed later

 ## Add 50 BTC test funds
 To add funds, use the web interface deposit and withdraw buttons.